swarup-rj/swarup-rj12.github.io/_posts/2018-10-17-linux-basics.md

         Classical Steps:
          1. Ready the tool for compilation: ./configure
          2. Compile & Build the tool: make
          3. Load the program: make install
-{% endhighlight %}

 #####  Working with Remote Server: Secure SHell(SSH)